The Quick (Slightly Controversial) Guide to Wedding Planning

 Take this into account when choosing a venue and if you can, go for one that speaks for itself already, it will be a big money and time saver in the end.

 Start writing a list of what you imagine the day to be like, think of this as a wedding mood board and get those close to you involved.
 This helps everyone to be on the same page but also helps as a frame work for planning.
 If you write it as a time line you can immediately start to see the things that need to be planned and where your gaps might be.
-Where it says something like "11am Bride to church" think about what details that involves, you need to book a car, driver, plan the route and book a church. - Get the idea.
+Where it says something like "11am bride to church" think about what details that involves, you need to book a car, driver, plan the route and book a church. - You get the idea.